seasonedcc/composable-functions/API.md

 })
 ```

-The `args` above will be the tuble of arguments passed to the composable.
+The `args` above will be the tuple of arguments passed to the composable.

-Then, assuming you want to trace all failures in a `otherFn`, you just need to pass that composable to our `tracetoConsole` function:
+Then, assuming you want to trace all failures in a `otherFn`, you just need to wrap it with the `tracetoConsole` function:

 ```ts
 traceToConsole(otherFn)